purtuga/SPWidgets/documentation/SPWidgets.SPControlLookupField.md

     Array of field names (internal names) that should be returned.
 ID is also used when the input value by the user is an integer.

 -   **filter**      :   *String.
 Optional.
 Default=""* <br>
     Any additional filter criteria (in CAML format) to be added to the query when retrieving the table rows from the Lookup list.
-This should be only the filtering criteria with no <Query> and no <where> clause.
+This should be only the filtering criteria with no _&lt;Query&gt;_ and no _&lt;where&gt;_ clause.
 Example:

         <Contains>
             <FieldRef Name="Title" />